 Everybody Lies Review

 What an interesting book!
 I knew the term big data and had an idea what it was, but I couldn’t have imagined how useful it is.
-Everybody Lies is a real eye-opener that can help us all understand our true natures a little better and hopefully make us want to improve ourselves.
+Everybody Lies is a real eye-opener that can help us all understand our true natures a little better.

 Who would I recommend the Everybody Lies summary to?